mCrozzoli/PipeOrgan_wifi_controller/README.md

 # PipeOrgan_wifi_controller

 First version of a wifi pipe organ controller! try it out &lt;3
+ ---DETECT SERIAL PORT--- was a solution implemented by: tfeldmann on StackOverflow.
+Thanks!!!

 ## Project: Pipe Organ WIFI Controller